DACUS1995/Linear-Regression---Gradient-Descent/README.md

-# Linear-Regression---Gradient-Descent
+# Linear-Regression-example-optimized-with-SGD
-Small app built in node.js using electron
+Small app built in node.js using electron.